ujjwalmsft/truffle-testrpc/project-simple-contract-demo/README.md

 # Create UI
 *   Code UI
-    *   Run a server in folder with the files via cmd to test locally
+*   Code API to be able to interact with the SQL database
-        *   `python -m SimpleHTTPServer`
+    *   In this demo written in node.js
 *   Deploy app to Azure via a repository and continuous deployment

 # Demonstrate interaction with the Smart Contract